Problem noise in hospitals

 - Provide patients with a “Sleep well” pack containing eye-masks, ear plus, advice on sleep hygiene, “do not disturb” bed magnets and “I’m noisy” stickers.

-- Make herbal and decaffeinated drinks available with night time drinks.
+- Make herbal and decaffeinated drinks available at night time.

 Please contact us for more advice on monitoring and controlling hospital noise.